Use these simple recipes to keep a supply of homemade wipes on hand for disinfecting, cleaning, hand sanitizing, and more.

 Can I Reuse the Wipes?

-If you’re using fabric wipes, you must launder them before re-use.
+If you’re using fabric wipes, launder them before re-use.
 Wash them with your towels or in their own load using a hot temperature setting, then run them through the dryer or line-dry them.
 It’s okay if the edges look curled when they’re finished drying — once you pour a fresh batch of homemade wipes solution over them, they’ll flatten again.

 Can I Use Other Essential Oils?

 The essential oils I’ve recommended all contain anti-bacterial and anti-fungal properties, and they provide cleaning power and keep the wipes from getting moldy during storage.
 If you choose to switch essential oils, your results may vary.
 Pet owners, be sure to choose essential oils that are safe for cleaning around pets.

 How Long Can I Store Homemade Wipes?